jmkelly/GooseHtml/readme.md

 ## A stronly typed OO HTML generator / builder for aspnet core

-## Warning: Expirimental and not ready for production
+## Warning: Experimental and not ready for production

 ### Todo: